Finding better ways to provide the materials the world needs

 Finding a job after high school can be daunting for any new graduate.
 But when you grow up in the remote Kimberley region in Western Australia, fewer employers and less access to training are extra challenges to add to the list.

-So in partnership with Derby District High School, we’re working to offer their students more career options with a programme that sets graduates up for success in the exciting and emerging field of drone aviation.
+So in partnership with Derby District High School, we’re working to offer their students more career options with a program that sets graduates up for success in the exciting and emerging field of drone aviation.

 Since 2021, we’ve been funding a Remote Drone Pilot License Course at the school.
-The programme – which prepares participants to fly drones for fields like mining, defence, photography, search and rescue, tourism, ranger and station work – equips students with a Remote Drone Pilot License qualification through the ACE Aviation Aerospace Academy, and a Certificate III in Aviation.
+The program – which prepares participants to fly drones for fields like mining, defence, photography, search and rescue, tourism, ranger and station work – equips students with a Remote Drone Pilot License qualification through the ACE Aviation Aerospace Academy, and a Certificate III in Aviation.

 "We hope that by supporting initiatives like this, we can help equip students with new skills and empower them for new opportunities," said Kent, our General Manager for Yandicoogina Operations.